TonyPhipps/SIEM/Detection-Use-Cases.md

 The base components that provide business logic, display, and notification.
 Includes expected event log construction and field contents included.
 Incldudes server names, user names, document names, scripts, queries, etc.

 ## Data Stream Analysis
 Pseudocode-like logic flow of how events are processed by the SIEM and presented or alerted upon.
+When possible, include a visual representation of some sort.

 ## Assurance Metrics
 Methods to ensure the use case was developed and is operating properly.
 These can be pass/fail, time based, or other relevant measurements.
 When possible, include an automated script or manual steps to cause the alert to fire on demand (i.e. attack simulation)